-In 2020, workstyles changed significantly due to the impact of COVID-19, teleworking arrangements increased, and in general, the inadequacy of communication was noted.
-However, the Group continued to ensure employee safety and manage their mental and physical health by leveraging online tools and recommending proactive communication with one's superiors and colleagues.
+From fiscal 2020, workstyles changed significantly due to the impact of COVID-19, teleworking arrangements increased, and in general, the inadequacy of communication was noted.
+However, the Group ensures employee safety and manages their mental and physical health by leveraging online tools and recommending proactive communication with one's superiors and colleagues.